Peltoche/vixi/README.md

 # Vixi

-A "vim like" frontend for [xi-editor](https://github.com/xi-editor/xi-editor).
+A "Vim like" frontend for [xi-editor](https://github.com/xi-editor/xi-editor).

 ## Warning